How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 - Go to “Screen Time”

-Tap on “settings” and then tap “screen time.”
+Tap on “settings” and then tap “Screen Time.”

-- Tap “Content & Privacy Restrictions”
+- Tap “Content and Privacy Restrictions”

 Tap on “content and privacy restrictions” and enter your PIN if needed.